The Stephens Professor of Urology

 Regional Director of Community Urology

 Dr. Matlaga is an internationally recognized expert in the medical and surgical management of patients with urinary stone disease, and he is the Director of Stone Disease for the Brady Urological Institute.
-This expertise is built on his academic investigations of the pathophysiology and epidemiology of stone formation, as well as his contributions to the advancement of minimally invasive surgical techniques.
-A frequent contributor to the medical press, Dr. Matlaga's research has received both national and international awards, and he has sat on advisory committees for the American Urological Association, the Endourological Society, and the National Institutes of Health.
+This expertise is built on his academic investigations of the pathophysiology and epidemiology of stone formation, as well as into the advancement of minimally invasive surgical techniques.
+A frequent contributor to the medical press, Dr. Matlaga’s research has received both national and international awards; in 2014, he was the recipient of the Endourological Society’s Arthur D. Smith Endourology Lectureship, which was given in recognition of accomplishments in the first ten years of his career.